schizoid2k/Unity-GBC-Object-Pool/README.md

 If the pool does not exist, *null* is returned.

 ### How About Contributing?
-If you would like to contribute, please feel free to clone and add your updates!
+I am adding features as I need them for my personal projects.
+Developing Unity Editor plugins is somewhat new to me, so I am sure there is room for improvement.
+If you would like to contribute (fixes or features), please feel free to clone and add your updates!
 I would love to see what features we can add.

 ### Version History
+2.5 16-Oct-2020 Added feature to create constants file(s)

+2.1 27-Apr-2020 Fixed Singleton code in the Awake method

+2.0 16-Dec-2019 Added Editor scripts for easier use.

 1.0 13-Apr-2018 Initial Upload.

-2.0 16-Dec-2019 Added Editor scripts for easier use.

-2.1 27-Apr-2020 Fixed Singleton code in the Awake method